 I also remember reading about a hedge fund manager in Drobny’s Invisible Hands (an excellent book by the way) who would not only stress-test against every conceivable scenario, but would even war-game ridiculous scenarios like “what would happen to the markets and this portfolio if aliens were to invade earth?”
 Now I’m not saying you need a portfolio contingency plan for when the zombie apocalypse happens.
 I’m just saying you need to Red Team the shit out of your trade ideas, portfolio construction, and methodology.

 This works best if you have knowledgeable people who can help you.
-In fact, this is one of the greatest benefits to being a part of the Foundation community.
+In fact, this is one of the greatest benefits to being a part of the MO Collective.
 We foster this kind of interaction by actively promoting our ideas to our community to be ruthlessly dissected and critiqued.
 We also help our members Red Team the hell out of their own ideas.

 If you don’t have others to Red Team your ideas, you can still do it yourself.
 You need to adopt this kind of thinking anyway.
 Objectivity is your guiding principle.
 You need to be like Spock, a detached emotionless son of a gun who never falls in love with his own ideas.